-If you install Orchestrator separately from vCenter Server, the Orchestrator server is preconfigured to use an embedded database, which is suitable for testing purposes only.
+The Orchestrator server is preconfigured to use an embedded database, which is suitable for testing purposes only.
+You must configure Orchestrator to use a separate database by using the Orchestrator configuration interface.
 When the database is embedded, you cannot set up Orchestrator to work in cluster mode, or change the license and the server certificate from the Orchestrator configuration interface.
 To change the server certificates without changing the database settings, you must run the configuration workflows by using either the Orchestrator client or the REST API.
-For more information about running the configuration workflows by using the Orchestrator client, see Using the VMware vCenter Orchestrator Plug-Ins.
-For detailed instructions about running the configuration workflows by using the Configuration workflows by using the REST API, see Chapter 7, "Configuring Orchestrator by Using the Configuration Plug-In and the REST API."
+For more information about running the configuration workflows by using the Orchestrator client, see Using the VMware vRealize OrchestratorPlug-Ins.
+For detailed instructions about running the configuration workflows by using the REST API, see Chapter 7, "Configuring Orchestrator by Using the Configuration Plug-In and the REST API," on page 79.

-To use Orchestrator in a production environment, you must set up a dedicated Orchestrator database.
-You can configure the Orchestrator server to use either the vCenter Server datasource, or another database that you have created for the Orchestrator server.
+To use Orchestrator in a production environment, you must configure the Orchestrator server to use a dedicated Orchestrator database.